thephpleague/oauth2-server-bundle/docs/index.md

 ## Installation

-1. Require the bundle and a PSR 7/17 implementation with Composer:
+1. Require the bundle with Composer:

     ```sh
-    composer require league/oauth2-server-bundle nyholm/psr7
+    composer require league/oauth2-server-bundle
     ```

     If your project is managed using [Symfony Flex](https://github.com/symfony/flex), the rest of the steps are not required.
 Just follow the post-installation instructions instead! :tada:

-    > **NOTE:** This bundle requires a PSR 7/17 implementation to operate.
-We recommend that you use [nyholm/psr7](https://github.com/Nyholm/psr7).
-Check out this [document](docs/psr-implementation-switching.md) if you wish to use a different implementation.

 1. Create the bundle configuration file under `config/packages/league_oauth2_server.yaml`.
 Here is a reference configuration file: